 3. Stickiness Test for Honey Purity and Quality

 With a sample of honey available before purchase, check the honey for stickiness.
 Pure honey is not as sticky as adulterated honey.
 Additional sweeteners in impure honey make it stickier than pure honey.
 This is because the adulterators of honey add sweeteners in large amounts to mimic the sugar concentration in honey.
-Sweeteners, however, have different characteristics when at high concentration from then natural sugars in honey and thus change the behavior of honey.
+Sweeteners, however, have different characteristics when at high concentrations from the natural sugars in honey and thus change the behaviour of honey.

 Pure honey is viscous.
 This means that it is thick and does not flow easily.
 Honey with additives in it gets light and runs across surfaces quickly.
 It also comes off scoops and pours out of jars quickly.

 Branded honey in containers is a popular presentation by sellers.
 Laws require merchants to declare the ingredients of foods they sell.
 Honey packaging has a list of ingredients that you should read.
 Look out for additives as a red flag.
 Added flavours in honey are also an indicator that you are just about to purchase impure honey.
 Dishonest honey sellers may avoid writing the full list of ingredients in their honey products.
 This makes reading the list of ingredients an inconclusive method of analyzing the purity and quality of honey before you buy it.

 Honey purity laws are a protection that governments put over honey consumers such as you.
 They help ensure that merchants only sell you honey that meets the set quality standards.
 In the USA, the state of Florida has a law requiring merchants to use packaging that displays all additives when the honey is both manufactured and sold in Florida.
 Beware of ‘honey blends’ and ‘honey products’ sold in such a jurisdiction since they do not fall under the honey purity laws.